| INTRODUCTION In October 1996, South Africans were counted for the first time as

 unemployment rates.
 Instead, the expanded definition will be used, and all

 figures and percentages in this issue are based on expanded unemployment rates.
+DEFINITIONS OF TERMS USED IN THIS

-Another separate publication is being issued
+PUBLICATION Another separate publication is being issued

 containing the definitions of terms as they were used in the census.
 Nevertheless, for the

 convenience of readers, the main terms used in this publication are defined below.
+Household: a household consists of

 a single person or a group of people who live together for at least four nights a week,

 who eat from the same pot and who share resources.
+Hostel: a hostel is a communal

 living area for workers, provided by a public organisation such as a local authority, or a